Ruemena/discordx/docs/docs/discordx/basics/sharding.md

 }
 ```

-If you are receiving errors that complain about imports.
-Try using the following import where the compiler complains about the import.
+If you are receiving errors that complain about imports, try using the following import where the compiler complains about the import.

 ```diff
 - import fs from 'fs';